-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The attainment of the promoted environmental and social characteristics as well as the sustainable investment is assessed via the application of an in-house ESG assessment methodology and ESG specific exclusion thresholds as further described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The attainment of the promoted environmental and social characteristics is assessed via the application of an in-house ESG assessment methodology and ESG specific exclusion thresholds as further described in the section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The methodology applies different assessment approaches that are used as sustainability indicators which are: